montehurd/mediawiki-quickstart/README.md

 It runs all Quickstart tests (via `test_all`) and reports the results

-## Mediawiki components (skins/extensions) Selenium
+## MediaWiki components (skins/extensions) Selenium

-For each component manifest, do a `fresh_install` of Mediawiki, install the component, then run its Selenium tests:
+For each component manifest, do a `fresh_install` of MediaWiki, install the component, then run its Selenium tests:

 ```bash
 ./ci.components.selenium